Komanawa-Solutions-Ltd/Z22031HAW_hawea-model/README.rst

 The process of the model optimisation required multiple structural changes to the model as well as changes to the objective function to attain a satisfactory history match.
-These different structures and changes were all set up as unique branches within the Repo.
+These different structures and changes were all set up as unique branches within the repo.
 For more information on branches see `github’s explanation of branches <https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-branches>`__.
 At the end of the calibration process there were 24 unique branches,